esugis/AgedBrainSYSBIO/README.md

 This set of  R scripts were used to create integrated dataset described in the article:

-Bringing together heterogeneous datasets related to Alzheimer's disease, Sügis et. al., 2018,
+*Bringing together heterogeneous datasets related to Alzheimer's disease, Sügis et. al., 2018*

 For detailed description of the methods, please see the publication.

-This file contains information about the structure of the files and some useful notes.
+**This file contains information about the structure of the files and some useful notes.**

 ## CLONING REPOSITORY
 To clone repository to your local machine use the following command: